Azure/AI-in-a-Box/gen-ai/Assistants/bot-in-a-box/README.md

 ### Overview

-This tutorial provides a step-by-step guide on how to deploy a virtual assistant leveraging the Azure OpenAI Assistants API.
+This sample provides a step-by-step guide on how to deploy a virtual assistant leveraging the Azure OpenAI Assistants API.
 It covers the infrastructure deployment, configuration on the AI Studio and Azure Portal, and end-to-end testing examples.

 ### Objective